Donor Profile

 By region

-The 2021 Development Law reaffirmed France’s geographical priorities with a focus on the African continent as a whole, the Sahel region in particular, and the ‘Mediterranean zone.’
+The 2021 Development Law reaffirmed France’s geographical priorities with a focus on the African continent as a whole, and the ‘Mediterranean zone.’

 Like most EU countries, France has been providing substantial political and financial support to Ukraine since the full-scale invasion by Russia in February 2022.